 My courses help students develop the curiosity and vocabulary to ask big questions in world politics, and the skills to answer those questions using history, scholarly knowledge, and empirically grounded research.
 My teaching experience in diverse environments–-three research universities, an arts college, and an Islamic university in Indonesia–-reflects my commitment to education without borders.

-Teaching Interests: Comparative Politics, International Relations, Southeast Asia, Religion and Politics, Social Movements, Qualitative and Multi-Method Research.
+Teaching Interests: Comparative Politics, Religion and World Affairs, Social Movements, International Affairs, Qualitative and Multi-Method Research.

 BOSTON UNIVERSITY

-Freshman Honors Seminar: How to Change the World, Spring 2018 [syllabus, student evaluations], Spring 2017 [syllabus, student evaluations]
+Freshman Honors Seminar: How to Change the World

 THE UNIVERSITY OF WISCONSIN-MADISON